qyralabs/mcp-security-overview/docs/architecture-principles.md

 **Reality:** LLM outputs are probabilistic and context-dependent.

-**Lesson:** Security validation requires statistical methods, not deterministic testing.
+**Lesson:** Security validation requires statistical methods and continuous monitoring, not one-time deterministic testing.

 ---